thingsboard/thingsboard.github.io/_includes/docs/user-guide/claiming-devices.md

     print("="*80, "\n\n", sep="")
-    host = input("Please write your ThingsBoard server hostname or leave it blank to use default (thingsboard.cloud): ") config["host"] = host if host else "mqtt.thingsboard.cloud" port = input("Please write your ThingsBoard server MQTT port or leave it blank to use default (1883): ") config["port"] = port if port else 1883 token = ""
+    host = input("Please write your ThingsBoard server hostname or leave it blank to use default (thingsboard.cloud): ") config["host"] = host if host else "mqtt.thingsboard.cloud" token = ""
     while not token:
         token = input("Please write accessToken for device: ")